alfecjo/picodevfirmware/README.md

 ---

-## 🐳 Run in a Containerized Environment
+## 🐳 Run, Maintain, and Deploy the Application in a Docker Containerized Environment

 ***Tired of manual setups and toolchain installations?
 Want to skip the setup and run the projects in a ready-to-use development environment?***